 The growth and flux of the locum tenens market required a stabilizing and unifying influence.
 The industry itself recognized the need of professional standards and ethical guidelines.
 It found them in the 2001 creation of the National Association of Locum Tenens Organizations (NALTO).

 NALTO’s members work hard to ensure that the reputation of locum tenens is held in the highest regard by the healthcare industry nationwide.
 Testament to that respect is the degree to which the healthcare industry uses locums.

 Locum tenens is now used throughout the country

 Ninety-four percent of healthcare facility managers surveyed in 2017 reported using locum tenens physicians in the previous 12 months.
 Family practice, internal medicine, general surgery, psychiatry, and anesthesiology physicians are consistently the most in-demand locum physician specialties.

 NALTO estimates that three-quarters of all hospitals augment their permanent medical staff with locum tenens physicians.
 Temporary physicians provide patient care for more than 600,000 days per year.
-The locum tenens business is projected to end 2017 as a $3.6 billion industry.

 More importantly, however, is that the ultimate beneficiaries of the locum experience — the patients — are confident they are receiving the finest care possible when the healthcare provider treating them is a locum tenens provider.